paulohl/Data_Analysis_R_Programming/week_5/Hands-On_R_Markdown_templates.md

 ![alt text](https://github.com/paulohl/Data_Analysis_R_Programming/blob/main/img/Display-206.png)

-To display the output format of the template, click Knit to render the file.
+To display the output format of the template, click **Knit** to render the file.
 You don't need to open the dropdown menu to select a format, as this template defaults to a pdf.

-Note: If your browser blocks pop-ups and returns an error, make sure to click Try Again.
+**Note**: If your browser blocks pop-ups and returns an error, make sure to click **Try Again**.

 This will result in a pdf that displays the custom template for the CV: